Srikanth-1017-Bunny/Git-Delta/README.md

 # Git-Delta
-This is a Demo of Git and Github class
+This is a Demo of Git and Github class.